ty-thomas/Thomas_Resume/docs/index.md

 <br />

-__Core Charactaristics__
+__Core Characteristics__

 - _Values:_ Raised in a work-oriented lifestyle centered on integrity, respect, loyalty, and grit.
 - _Intensely curious:_ Engages in continuous collection of knowledge enabling novel research.
 - _Highly analytical:_ Thrives on analyzing large datasets and solving complex problems.
-- _People centric:_ Has enjoyed many opportunities to lead and serve others.
+- _People-centric:_ Has enjoyed many opportunities to lead and serve others.

 ## Education